-USDA’s Dietary Guidelines are updated every five years, and most of the changes will be based on the report from the Dietary Guidelines Advisory Committee that was released July 15, 2020, followed by a month-long comment period that ended August 13.
-As expected, food industry lobbyists object to the Committee’s recommendations for limiting:
+USDA’s Dietary Guidelines are updated every five years, and most of the changes are based on the report from the Dietary Guidelines Advisory Committee that was released July 15, 2020, followed by a month-long comment period that ended August 13.
+The final guidelines were released in December (New York Times, December 29, 2020) As expected, food industry lobbyists object to the Committee’s recommendations for limiting:

 • sugar added to foods and drinks,

 Arguing against limiting these foods is incredible, when more than 70 percent of North Americans are overweight or obese, increasing their risk for heart attacks, diabetes, many types of cancers, and premature death.

 Just about every responsible medical organization, such as the American Heart Association and the American Institute for Cancer Research, recommends restriction of sugar-added foods and drinks.
 “The amount of daily energy that Americans should get from added sugar was reduced from 10 percent (in the 2015 report) to six percent (this year), though the Advisory Committee notes that only around a third of Americans even hit that ten percent mark” (Modern Farmer, July 15, 2020).

 A high rise in blood sugar can damage cells throughout your body.
 Sugared drinks, including fruit juices, cause the highest rises in blood sugar.
 Almost all processed foods are likely to have added sugars; check the list of ingredients.
 More than 70 percent of the added sugars in the North American diet are found in five major categories of foods:

 • candy, and

 • breakfast cereals and bars.

 The Advisory Committee now recommends restricting alcohol intake to one beverage a day for both men and women, instead of the previous recommendation for men of two drinks per day.
 They said, “emerging evidence suggests the magnitude of risk associated with low volume alcohol consumption may have been underestimated.”